top of page

 We can’t guarantee approval for anyone, as the doctor is the only person that makes the determination whether or not a patient qualifies.
 To make it more likely that you receive approval from the doctor, we recommend that you bring as much information as possible to your appointment regarding your medical condition and past treatments.
 However, you do not have to worry as the entire cost of an appointment will be a nominal flat fee if you, for whatever reason, are not approved by the doctor.

-We estimate that you’ll receive your card within 30 days of application, if your application is approved.
+We estimate that the state will approve your application within 3 to 10 business days.
 However, delays sometimes occur.
 By working with the compassionate team at Georgia Marijuana Card, you’ll have extra support navigating any challenges that arise while you’re waiting for your card or a renewal.

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
 As such, we offer a variety of payment methods, including discounts for veterans, as well as referral discounts to those who spread the word about our services.
 After the first appointment, all follow-ups are free for 12 months.